 Andrea Lisbona, Founder & CEO of Touchland

 With so much competition in the health, beauty, and wellness industry, it’s important to distinguish your brand.
 With the right partner, fulfillment can be a huge differentiator that adds value, builds customer loyalty, and even drives revenue.

 A great unboxing experience

-While a temporary moment, an unboxing experience is part of the product that customers are buying.
-The extra effort you put into packaging has the potential to increase the perceived value of your product.
-Psychologically, it feels good to open a package that’s aesthetically appealing.
+The unboxing experience is part of the product that customers are buying.
+The extra effort you put into packaging an order aesthetically has the potential to increase the perceived value of your product, and make the customer more inclined to buy again.

 Subscription order management

-With over 40 global fulfillment centers in its network, ShipBob enables you to store inventory in the locations that make the most sense for your business.
-Our technology automatically routes each order to the fulfillment center that’s closest to the shipping destination for the most efficient delivery.
+With over 40 global fulfillment centers in its network, ShipBob enables you to store inventory in the warehouses that make the most sense for your business, and automatically route orders to the stocked fulfillment center closest to the shipping destination.